RKlompUU/repo-cmd/README.md

 # Notes feature

-`repo-cmd` additionally provides a way to make notes in 1 file per extension, by executing `repo-cmd notes.<extension>`.
+`repo-cmd` additionally provides a way to make notes in 1 file per extension per git project, by executing `repo-cmd notes.<extension>`.

 For example, I use this a lot to write and store one-off SQL queries with `repo-cmd notes.sql`, and for some projects I may use `repo-cmd notes.txt` to